Subpage:pipeline Distortion

 To prevent getting a too complex user interface, I simplified things a bit.

-Four amplifiers are used and each has a 3-position switch that allows the user to add-ignore-subtract the signal from it.
-In the circuit shown, you could also use 100k potentiometers instead of these switches if you want more adjustment possibilities.
+Four amplifiers are used and each has a 3-position switch that allows the user to add-ignore-subtract

 The user interface of the basic version could then look like this: